Updated July 19, 2023

 - This budgeting requires collective efforts from all the teams and departments in the organization, so it helps better coordination and transparency in the system.

-- In ZBB, all elements of the budget must be accepted, and it is unlike the old style of incremental budgeting.
+- In ZBB, all budget elements must be accepted, unlike the old incremental budgeting style.

-- Costs are justified, and funds are allocated in line with the targets set.
+- The company actively justifies costs and allocates funds according to the set targets.
 Activities and functions of performance do all allocations.

 - The orientation of cost allocation and expenses concerning the organization’s goals, vision, and mission.